alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 |------------|-------------|
 | [ArXiv](https://arxiv.org/abs/2312.15908)      | [GitHub](https://github.com/Cognitive-AI-Systems/mats-lp)      |

 The method operates on the lifelong variant of MAPF (LMAPF), whereafter an agent reaches its goal, one is immediately assigned to another one (via an external assignment procedure) and has to continue moving to a new goal.
-Thus, LMAPF generally asks to find a set of $K$ initial plans and update each agent’s plan when it reaches the current goal and receives a new one.
+Thus, LMAPF generally asks to find a set of $$K$$ initial plans and update each agent’s plan when it reaches the current goal and receives a new one.

 The method combines two principal ingredients.